madhu515/madhu515/README.md

 I'm a Senior Quality Engineer with experience over 16 years with a background in **test automation, API testing, performance testing, security testing, CI/CD, and Kubernetes**.

 Over the years, my work has gradually moved beyond just writing and executing test cases.
 I've spent a lot of time figuring out how to make testing more **automated, reliable, maintainable, and useful to the overall engineering process**.

-More recently, I've been exploring **AI and LLM testing**, particularly **RAG evaluation**.
-This has been a really interesting shift because testing an AI system isn't quite the same as testing a traditional application.
-There isn't always a single right answer, and deciding whether an answer is "good" requires a different way of thinking about quality.
+Recently I have been exploring **AI and LLM testing**, particularly **RAG evaluation**.

 ---

 ## What I work with